zeyad3ezzat/Classical-AI/README.md

 ### Credits
-The game was developed by 4 students:
+The game was developed by:

 Moustafa Tohamy @https://github.com/tohamybasha